The Process of Entrepreneurship: The 5 Stages of a Successful Entrepreneurial Process

 Dream Big

-As Steve Jobs said, “The people who are crazy enough to think they can change the world are the ones who do.”
+As I continue on this path, I‘m reminded of Steve Jobs’ words: “The people who are crazy enough to think they can change the world are the ones who do.”
+This mindset keeps me motivated, even when faced with doubters or obstacles.

 Related Articles